twisdale/FMListToJSONArray/README.md

 			DOing this manually would be not only tedious but impossible if the information is arbirary.

-			FMListToJSONArray is a function to automate the translation from a Filemaker list to a JSON array.
+			FMListToJSONArray is a function to automate the translation from a FileMaker list to a JSON array.

 			It does not iterate or recurse.